DescendantDeviceSpecific/.github/profile/README.md

 ## Hi there 👋

-This project is no longer maintained and this organization is still here for archiving purposes.
+This sources are no longer maintained and this organization is still here for archiving purposes.